sparkflows/sparkflows-docs/docs/rest-api-curl/workflow-execution.rst

     200

-Stops the execution of workflow
+Stops the Execution of workflow
 --------------------------------

 Stops the execution of workflow with specified workflowExecutionId.